Irenaeus: Scripture

-He may refer to Hebrews 2:30 and James 4:16 and maybe even 2 Peter 5:28, but does not cite Philemon.
+He may refer to Hebrews and James, but does not cite Philemon.

 Irenaeus cited the New Testament approximately 1,000 times.
 About one third of his citations are made to Paul's letters.
 Irenaeus considered all 13 letters belonging to the Pauline corpus to have been written by Paul himself.

 Apostolic authority

-In his writing against the Gnostics, who claimed to possess a secret oral tradition from Jesus himself, Irenaeus maintained that the bishops in different cities are known as far back as the Apostles and that the oral tradition he lists from the Apostles is a safe guide to the interpretation of Scripture.
+In his writing against the Gnostics, who claimed to possess a secret oral tradition from Jesus himself, Irenaeus claimed that the bishops in different cities are known as far back as the Apostles and that the oral tradition he lists from the Apostles is a safe guide to the interpretation of Scripture.
 In a passage that became a locus classicus of Catholic-Protestant polemics, he cited the Roman church as an example of the unbroken chain of authority, which text Catholic polemics would use to assert the primacy of Rome over Eastern churches by virtue of its preeminent authority.
 The succession of bishops and presbyters was important to establish a chain of custody for orthodoxy.

 Irenaeus's point when refuting the Gnostics was that all of the Apostolic churches had preserved the same traditions and teachings in many independent streams.
 It was the unanimous agreement between these many independent streams of transmission that proved the orthodox faith, current in those churches, to be true.

 Theology and contrast with Gnosticism

 The central point of Irenaeus's theology is the unity and the goodness of God, in opposition to the Gnostics' theory of God; a number of divine emanations (Aeons) along with a distinction between the Monad and the Demiurge.
-Irenaeus uses the Logos theology he inherited from Justin Martyr.
+Irenaeus uses the Logos theology, common in 2nd Century Christian theology.
 Irenaeus was a student of Polycarp, who was said to have been tutored by John the Apostle.
-(John had used Logos terminology in the Gospel of John and the letter of 1 John).
 Irenaeus often spoke of the Son and the Spirit as the "hands of God," though he also spoke of the Son as the "Logos."